afpineda/OpenSourceSimWheelESP32/doc/hardware/InputHW_en.md

 - Input: read the value of a single bit (this is, the state of a single button)
 - Clock (CLK): a pulse at this pin will move to the next bit, this is, the state of the next button.

-Tipicall shift registers stores 8 bits, but they may be chained together to achieve any number of bits.
+Typical shift registers stores 8 bits, but they may be chained together to achieve any number of bits.
 This is an electrical circuit for two shift registers, 4 bits each one:

 ![PISO shift registers](./pictures/PISO.png)

-Note that pulldown resistors are needed for each button, which is unpractical.
+Note that pull-down resistors are needed for each button, which is unpractical.
 It will require extra space at the PCB, too.

 [Test this circuit at Falstad.com](https://falstad.com/circuit/circuitjs.html?ctz=CQAgjCAMB0l3BWcMBMcUHYMGZIA4UA2ATmIxAUgoqoQFMBaMMAKDD0JG207Ty8L8+IPGGIAWEJOzRsUNhxFVhzFCGGiJUrrPkB3LpEkpxVbr3zyATuHGTx-QpLAp+VMPBYBnW-f5i1Bmw1dxAAMwBDABsvOhYDMDspfySwDE5IePB07M40zgdrXOSQYjzXKGQ4b2LClBMQIJDKyJi4m2E6vH8K908DTqFLfKKTKkLg916qzJ9B9QROJsqqVtiasZLXfmXQtbiE4kDg9QbdrPrJZZRFxpPMgdvr7ruQrIDX0qX7lgBzECc4AqgLAhCo4JYACUvp9CrtKqYdHJwVBoAgWABZChg9SIsFCRHKNHvCz8PDKSwPJS49ycSb6Lg8GnqDBqelU0FcNAstnczIAGR5XLMTPZLWisSRDPJQs52AQbwM5iFmDZCoZcvVqq46oFQvlbNFuvA4QldClmQAHgD2CzHBgIK4IMZJABJAB2AAcAK4AFxY1rBdMg5BIZg82gaAFF3b6rBEACYRANcDBmBqUaSYSOSfkAe0TAB0vAxiwBjCJWX7J608fjy-gIbD1wjO3EgABydEtvuLpa8AGUAJa-b1DuixuL-TkqXiE+T-MpA-hL0EozL-bbL9QvNcrP7C7f0vcQgaIuqIkZU8RLwo3vI5DcUHIuRsvnEQ-4IVIVb-OD8LjqaivkB4AAdecInFu5wGAgLifH+nzXjKyxwccipSJBagOFQ5w+PeJSIfCED7DU4iAoUaFIeKbQsDYBGUS+0weNUBjkX4Uggo+dGcRxiEgX01T4Scd4ofcNHrPRIn1uqAkzFk4gnCMinYW4ClwCUpjuNx+EaXeWGVCRZo8VpJTHsxnhAA)